pymc-devs/pymc-examples/examples/index.md

 ---

-Notebooks are treated as blogposts.
+Notebooks are treated as blog posts.
 The metadata of each notebook describes its topics and type of content via tags and categories and the last update date.
 We believe that tags and categories ease and improve navigation (as opposed to a fixed topic division/hierarchy).